JEJodesty/edX_student_analysis/README.md

 #####Methodology:
 A. Explore, cleanse, & transform data

 B. Discover trends

-B. Create and evaluate multiple predictive models
+C. Create and evaluate multiple predictive models

-C. Determine significant attributes for optimal model performance
+D. Determine significant attributes for optimal model performance

 #####This repository contains an IPython Notebook providing a walkthrough of my project, and a pdf presentation I delivered at Metis.
 The walkthrough and pdf provide actionable insights I've extracted from the student log dataset.